dylanfesta/AttractorNetworksRegularizers.jl/README.md

 # AttractorNetworksRegularizers.jl
 Utility functions for optimization with regularizers

-They solve the following problem:   several arrays of parameters, that follow different hard constraints need to be re-parametrized so that they are unconstrained and unbounded.
-Also they are packed into a single vector that can be fed to an optimization function.
+In case one needs to optimize many elements contained in various arrays with different hard constraints, this package packs them up into a single vector that can be optimized without constraints by some optimization function.

 Gradients of parametrization are also computed, so that can be chained when computing the gradient.